 - Cover the skillet and crank the heat to high.
 Wait for the broth to boil and then turn heat back down to low.
 Cook for 10-12 minutes on low until the orzo is tender enough to eat.

 - When the orzo is tender enough, sprinkle the remaining parsley and the feta cheese over the top…and you are done!
-Serve it up and marvel at your killer kitchen skills.
+Serve this mouth watering chicken and share with family and friends.

 (Recipe courtesy of BudgetBytes)

-It really is that easy to cook a kick-ass meal without the bother of leaving the house and the hassle of grocery store shopping.
-Use the recipe, use the ingredients list as your shopping list, open your ParcelPal app, shop with your fingers, and wait for it all to be delivered to your door.
+It’s so easy to cook a kick-ass chicken meal without the bother of leaving the house and the hassle of grocery store shopping.
+Use our ingredients list as your shopping list.
+Open your ParcelPal app, create a new order under the ‘Get Anything’ section, and wait for it all to be delivered to your door.